actions-ecosystem/action-release-label/README.md

 ![screenshot](./docs/assets/screenshot-example-pull-request.png)
 ![screenshot](./docs/assets/screenshot-example-release.png)

-With this workflow, you can automatically update a Git tag and create a GitHub release with only adding a label and optionally a *release note*.
+With this workflow, you can automatically update a Git tag and create a GitHub release with only adding a *release label* and optionally a *release note* after a pull request has been merged.

 1. [actions-ecosystem/action-release-label](https://github.com/actions-ecosystem/action-release-label) gets a semver update level from a *release label*.
 2. [actions-ecosystem/action-get-latest-tag](https://github.com/actions-ecosystem/action-get-latest-tag) fetches the latest Git tag in the repository.